Swedish Words to Keep in Your Pocket

 To start out, here’s a practical phrase you’ll need to know when moving to Sweden.
 When I first started to venture out to stores on my own with my very limited Swedish I became weirdly nervous every time I wanted to buy something.
 I wanted to practice my Swedish, but the cashiers speak so quickly it’s difficult not to freeze up and switch back to English.
 Here’s a heads up on what to expect when going to pay:

 Back in the US you almost always hear “receipt with you or in the bag?”
 Not so here in Sweden.
 It’s not taken for granted that you’ll automatically get a bag for free (we have to be eco friendly and save the plastic after all), so you’ll likely hear “behöver du köpa en påse?” (do you need to buy a bag?).
 You’ll also hear “Var det bra så?”
-This is a weird one to translate from Swedish to English as the literal words are something like “was it good like that?”, but basically this means “Is that all?/Will there be anything else?”
+This is one of those weird Swedish phrases where the literal phrasing cannot be directly translated to English.
+The word for word translation is something like “was it good then?”, but basically means “Is that all?/Will there be anything else?”

 So now you’ve successfully purchased your “påse” from the store, but if you really want to fit in with Swedish culture, make sure to bring your own reusable bag next time!
 If it’s made of fabric, this is your “tygpåse” (fabric bag), as opposed to the store’s “plastpåse” (plastic bag).
 Whatever the material, “påse” will almost always refer to a small, non-closable bag without any type of rigid structure.
 So what if you have a backpack with you?
 Instead of “påse”, this is your “ryggsäck” (back sack).
 “Säck” on it’s own doesn’t seem to be as common as some other words for bag, but carries the same meaning as “sack” in English, just meaning a large bag.